bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img <img width="617" height="1226" alt="image" src="https://github.com/user-attachments/assets/bb2e68ca-faac-4a1b-9a28-59a0f6d9d960" />
 </p>
 <p>
-We ensure Validation and then click Create at the bottom.
+Ensure Validation and then click Create at the bottom.
 </p>
 <br />